-General - Tier 1 General - Tier 2 Final Average Compensation Highest 12 months Highest 36 consecutive months Normal Retirement Age Age 55 Age 55 Forly Detinements Veens of service Age 70 any years Age 70 any years Early Retirement: Years of service required and/or eligible for 10 years age 50 5 years age 52 required and/or engible for 30 years any age N/A 2% per year of final At age 67, 2.5% per Benefit percent per year of service average year of final average for normal retirement age compensation for compensation for for normal retrement age every year of service every year of service credit credit Benefit Adjustments Reduced before age Reduced before age 55, increased after 67 55 up to age 65 Final Average Compensation Internal Revenue Government Code Limitation Code section section 7522.10 401(a)(17)
+General - Tier 1 General - Tier 2

+Final Average Compensation Highest 12 months Highest 36

+consecutive months

+Normal Retirement Age Age 55 Age 55

+Early Retirement: Years of service Age 70 any years Age 70 any years

+required and/or eligible for 10 years age 50 5 years age 52

+required and/or engine for 30 years any age N/A

+2% per year of final At age 67, 2.5% per

+Benefit percent per year of service average year of final average

+compensation for compensation for

+for normal retirement age every year of service every year of service

+credit credit

+Benefit Adjustments Reduced before age Reduced before age

+55, increased after 67

+55 up to age 65

+Final Average Compensation Internal Revenue Government Code

+Limitation Code Section Section 7522.10

+401(a)(17)

 Contributions.
 Participating employers and active members, including the District and the District's employees, are required by statute to contribute a percentage of covered salary to the Plan.
-This requirement is pursuant to Government Code sections 31453.5 and 31454, for participating employers and Government Code sections 31621.6, 31639.25 and 7522.30 for active members.
+This requirement is pursuant to Government Code Sections 31453.5 and 31454, for participating employers and Government Code Sections 31621.6, 31639.25 and 7522.30 for active members.
 The contribution requirements are established and may be amended by the SBCERA Board pursuant to Article 1 of the CERL, which is consistent with the Plan's actuarial funding policy.
 The contribution rates are adopted yearly, based on an annual actuarial valuation, conducted by an independent actuary, that requires actuarial assumptions with regard to mortality, expected future service (including age at entry into the Plan, if applicable and tier), and compensation increases of the members and beneficiaries.
 The combined active member and employer contribution rates are expected to finance the costs of benefits for employees that are allocated during the year, with an additional amount to finance any unfunded accrued liability.
 Participating employers may pay a portion of the active members' contributions through negotiations and bargaining agreements.

-Employee contribution rates for the fiscal year ended June 30, 2020 ranged between 8.62% and 14.65% for Tier 1 General members and was 9.10% for Tier 2 General members.
+Employee contribution rates for the fiscal year ended June 30, 2021 ranged between 9.50% and 15.77% for Tier 1 General members and was 9.09% for Tier 2 General members.

-Employer contribution rates for fiscal year ended June 30, 2020 were 25.39% and 22.86% for Tier 1 and Tier 2, respectively.
+Employer contribution rates for fiscal year ended June 30, 2021 were 25.84% and 23.32% for Tier 1 and Tier 2, respectively.